- INSTI HIV Self Test, manufactured by Vancouver-based company bioLytical, is part of the HIV Self-testing Canada study.

 HIV remains a concerning health issue in Canada, and it is on the rise.
 14% of people with HIV in Canada are undiagnosed, which represents 9,090 individuals with HIV who are not aware of their status.

-On August 8, the first Canadian study to evaluate HIV self-testing in Canada was announced, with INSTI as the test of choice.
-Rick Galli, bioLytical’s Chief Technical Officer, has more than 40 years’ experience in Canada’s HIV/AIDS research community.
-He explains, “When we initially started developing the self-test, we weren’t sure if it would ever come to Canada.
+On August 8, the first Canadian study to evaluate HIV self-testing in Canada was announced, with INSTI as the test of choice. bioLytical’s Chief Technical Officer explains, “When we initially started developing the self-test, we weren’t sure if it would ever come to Canada.
 It had always been thought of as a tool for testing in regions like Sub-Saharan Africa, where there was a huge gap between people living with HIV and those that knew their status.”
-Rick adds, “The statistics show that HIV self-testing can be a valuable option to aid Canadian communities in reaching the undiagnosed, linking those people to life-saving care and support.
+He adds, “The statistics show that HIV self-testing can be a valuable option to aid Canadian communities in reaching the undiagnosed, linking those people to life-saving care and support.
 As a Canadian company, we are proud to have this chance to bring another tool to our country’s fight against HIV.”

 INSTI HIV Self Test Study